aws/aws-cdk/design/aws-ecs/aws-ecs-service-addons.md

 - `TaskDefinition.addAppMeshEnvoy()`
 - `TaskDefinition.addCloudwatchAgent()`

 As a result the TaskDefinition L2 construct would become an ever growing monolithic collection of code that pertains to other services, instead of just focusing on ECS as it should be.
-I believe that this problem is contributing to lack of progress on the development of higher level abstractions for ECS integrations, because these features can not be added to the existing codebase without introducing bloated complexity to the existing L2 construct classes.
+I believe that this problem is contributing to lack of progress on the development of higher level abstractions for ECS integrations, because these features can not be added to the existing codebase using existing patterns without introducing bloated complexity to the L2 construct classes.

 Another challenge is that some features such as App Mesh require resources and settings across multiple construct types.
-For example App Mesh requires that the service be modified to have a CloudMap namespace, it must modify the task definition to have an Envoy sidecar and proxy settings, and it must have linked App Mesh specific resources like Virtual Node and Virtual Service.
-There is no single place for all of this to live in the current construct architecture.
+For example App Mesh requires that the service be modified to have a CloudMap namespace, it must modify the task definition to have an Envoy sidecar and proxy settings, and it must have created App Mesh specific resources like Virtual Node and Virtual Service.
+There is no single place for all of this cross construct logic to live in the current construct architecture.

 Last but not least the existing approach to L3 constructs has an `Ec2` and a `Fargate` version of each L3 construct.
 Ideally there would be a way for customers to create a service which is agnostic to whether it is deployed on EC2 or Fargate.